What is uplift modelling?

 This is called Uplift Modelling.

 Propensity or Uplift?

-Let’s take the case of a Marketing Director at a retail bank in charge of credit card sales and one of the tools at their disposal to drive sales is a monthly Direct Mail campaign.
+Let’s take the case of a Marketing Director at a retail bank in charge of credit card sales – one of the tools at their disposal to drive sales is a monthly Direct Mail (“DM”) campaign.
 Even in the unlikely event they would get budget approved to send every customer a communication, it’s obvious that makes no sense.
-Even if the cost of the treatment is minimal, other costs are likely to play a role, such as taking up valuable comms real estate as contact rules apply or the cost of possibly annoying customers with irrelevant product pushes.
+Even if the cost of the treatment is minimal, other costs are likely to play a role, such as taking up valuable communications real estate as contact rules apply or the cost of possibly annoying customers with irrelevant product pushes.

 How can you measure uplift?

 Uplift modelling is part of a larger subset of statistical modelling techniques attempting to draw causal inferences.
 This is a difficult question, as traditional statistical models, or in fact, most Machine Learning models in general are concerned with correlation and advanced curve fitting.
 Stats 101 teaches everyone how ‘correlation does not imply causation’, but observational data does not lend itself to strictly causal inferences.
 Machine Learning is typically concerned with modelling the observational conditional probability distribution p(y|x) rather than the interventional one p(y|do(x)), as referenced in Judea Pearl’s book, The Book of Why.